Welcome to Singular Dream!

 About the genre

-The writing is poetic, philosophical.
-There’s a magic system.
 The story has elements of dystopia, but they’re more in the vein of classic dystopia (think Zamyatin, Orwell, or Atwood) than Young Adult books like The Giver or The Hunger Games.
+The novel doesn’t throw as much grit in the reader’s eyes, or as constantly, as many dystopias do.
+Nonetheless, it gets very dark by the end.

 Quibble isn’t a thriller, though it does have some moments of danger and edge-of-your-seat action.
 It’s a bit longer than Frank Herbert’s Dune.
 Its world-building is similarly complex, partaking of my interests in literature, linguistics, religion, mythology, and anthropology.
 If you delight in the sci-fi, fantasy, and dystopia of Ursula K. Le Guin, Margaret Atwood, and Octavia Butler, I believe you’ll love Quibble, too!